idf_component.yml

 - if: "$TESTING_COMPONENT in [foo, bar]"

-The dependency will only be included when the environment variable TESTING_COMPONENT
+The dependency will only be included if the environment variable TESTING_COMPONENT

 is set to foo